Aumkar/distributed-orderbook/readme.md

 ## Limitation/Issues:

-- Locking mechanism is not very reliable atm.
+- Locking mechanism can be improved.
 There are some issues when doing initial sync for new client added.
-- Adding entries from multiple clients simultaneously end up having inonsistencies some times.
+- I mainly focused on syncing DS changes to multiple clients efficiently, so counldn't give much time OrederBook class.
+It can be extended further for order's costing related logic.
 - Code from client.js could be further refactored.
 - console.log should be replaced with debug/info logs.